sudheera96/NoteTracker/README.md

 1. As a user, after adding submission date and time, I want to set alert for start doing the assignment.
 1. As a user, for displaying alert with sound and message on screen, I want to provide message.
 1. As a user, after getting remainder of alert, I want to start the timer for doing the assignment.
+1. As a user, I want to pause the timer.
+1. As a user, I want to stop the timer.